PrajwalaY26/Weather-API/README.md

 Open the index.html file in your favorite web browser to start exploring! 🌐

 ## 🔧 Usage

-### For Your Location:
+### For Your Location

-The app automatically detects your location and shows a 5-day weather forecast.
+- Click the **"Your Location"** button to automatically detect your current location and view a 5-day weather forecast.
 Just sit back and enjoy the forecast! 🌈

-### For Any City:
+### For Any City

-Enter a city name in the search bar and click "Get Weather" to see a 5-day forecast for that location. 🌆
+- Enter the city name in the search bar.
+- Click the **"Go"** button to retrieve and view a 5-day weather forecast for the entered location. 🌆

 ## ⭐ Commands
 ### Star the Repository